 Stockholm is a leading European capital with a strong, knowledge-based economy.
 The City’s international work has three directions; Positioning, Public Services Development and Monitoring & Lobbying.

-The City Council has adopted an international strategy for the City of Stockholm based on the long-term vision and the objectives in the City budget: "Vision 2030 - A world class Stockholm".
+The City Council has adopted an international strategy for the City of Stockholm based on the long-term vision and the objectives in the City budget: "Vision 2040 - A Stockholm for Everyone”".
 The strategy establishes goals, directions and guidelines for the City's international work.Go to "International Strategy"

 The Protocol unit assists in arranging visits for political delegations and professionals to Stockholm’s projects and administrations with the aim to share best practices, exchange experiences and strengthen networks with international counterparts.
 The visits target primarily representatives from cities, regions and related public administrations.Go to "Technical and official visits"